 Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

 The Artistic Discovery Contest is open to all high school students who live or attend school in the 50th Congressional District.
-The winning artwork will be displayed with winning artwork from other participating Congressional offices for one year in the U.S. Capitol.
+The winning artwork will be displayed for one year in the U.S. Capitol.
 The winning selection will also be featured on House.gov's Congressional Art Competition page and may also be featured on the Office of Congressman Issa website and social media.

 The 2021 competition deadline for submitting Artwork to the Office of Congressman Darrell Issa is 4pm PT April 23, 2021.